Data managed by Brainboard

 • Terraform state file.

-• If you use a remote backend, Brainboard needs to access it in order to do a plan correctly.
+• If you use a remote backend, Brainboard needs to access it to run some Terraform actions like plan, apply or destroy.

 • Credentials to access git repo, unless you want to manually download the code and push it from your laptop.